js-girls/workshop/STEPS.md

 </html>
 ```

 If you open this file in a web browser, you will see a pretty boring HTML page that shows a title and a static list of things to do.
-Not that much, to be honest!
+Not that much to be honest!

-The first thing we are going to do will be taking control of the task list: we will use JavaScript for adding a new task.
+The first thing we are going to do is to take control of the task list; we will use JavaScript for adding a new task.

 Before `</body>`, let’s add this: